iansf/pstar/README.md

 Returns a new plist using a variety of potential indexing styles.

-Args:
+**Args:**

-  key: The key to index by.
+>    **`key`**: The key to index by.
-       The key can be applied to self directly as:
+>         The key can be applied to self directly as:
-         A list of ints: Returns a plist using those ints as indices.
+>           A list of ints: Returns a plist using those ints as indices.
-         A slice: Returns a plist based on the slice.
+>           A slice: Returns a plist based on the slice.
-         An int: Returns the value at that index (may not be a plist).
+>           An int: Returns the value at that index (may not be a plist).
-       The key can be applied to elements of self individually:
+>         The key can be applied to elements of self individually:
-         A generic list: Returns a plist using the elements of the key in order on the elements of self.
+>           A generic list: Returns a plist using the elements of the key in
+>                           order on the elements of self.
-         A tuple when the elements of self can be indexed by tuple:
+>           A tuple when the elements of self can be indexed by tuple:
-                  Returns a plist applying that tuple to each element of self.
+>                    Returns a plist applying that tuple to each element of
+>                    self.
-         A tuple, otherwise:
+>           A tuple, otherwise:
-                  Returns a plist where each element of the new plist is a tuple of each value in the key tuple applied to each element of self.
-E.g., `foo[('bar', 'baz')]` might return `plist([(1, 2), (3, 4), ...])`.
+>                    Returns a plist where each element of the new plist is a
+>                    tuple of each value in the key tuple applied to each
+>                    element of self.
+E.g., `foo[('bar', 'baz')]` might return
+>                    `plist([(1, 2), (3, 4), ...])`.
-         Anything else: Returns a plist of the key applied to each of its elements.
+>           Anything else: Returns a plist of the key applied to each of its

-Returns:
+>                          elements.

+**Returns:**

-  A plist based on the order of attempting to apply the key described above.
+>    A plist based on the order of attempting to apply the key described above.

-Raises:
+**Raises:**

-  TypeError: If the key fails to be applied directly to self and fails to be
+>    **`TypeError`**: If the key fails to be applied directly to self and fails to be
-             applied to its elements individually.
+>               applied to its elements individually.